Developments of initial data on big bang singularities for the Einstein-nonlinear scalar field equations: Detailed asymptotics and uniqueness of developments

 We are now ready to improve on the estimates for $E_i$.
 We start by looking at the off-diagonal components of $\sric^\sharp$.
 From Lemma~\ref{general estimate for ricci lemma}, it follows that, for $i$, $k$ and $\ell$ distinct,

 In $D_+$, we immediately obtain what we want,

-However, in $D_-$ we do not necessarily get the desired estimates.
-In this case we have
+However, in $D_-$ we do not necessarily get the desired estimates right away.
+In this case, we have

-Here we do not list the estimates when the lower index is $1$ since these are not relevant at the moment; but we remark that in that case, the bound is potentially growing as $t \to 0$.
-Note that if $\delta \geq 2(p_2 - p_1)$, we obtain the desired estimates for $\sric$.
-Otherwise, the estimates that require an improvement are the ones where the upper index is $1$.
+Note that if $\delta \geq 2(p_2 - p_1)(y)$, we obtain the desired estimates for $\sric$ at the point $y$.
+Otherwise, the estimates where one of the indices is $1$ require further improvement.
 Coming back to \eqref{eqution for the expansion normalized frame}, if $\tau = -\ln t$, we see that for $i$, $k$ and $\ell$ distinct,

 where $A_i$ and all of their derivatives decay exponentially in $\tau$.
 Thus each of the $\omega^k(E_i)$ satisfies an equation as in Lemma~\ref{linear ode lemma}.
 Note that, since we already know the $\omega^k(E_i)$ to decay exponentially in $\tau$, \eqref{equation for the components of the frame} in addition to the estimates for $\sric^\sharp$ and $d\s \otimes \sn \s$ in $D_+$, immediately imply the desired improvements for $\omega^k(E_i)$ in $D_+$.
 On the other hand, in $D_-$ we obtain the following improvements for the estimates when $i > k$,